ConfederacyOfGaia/Gaia/campaign-log.md

 ### Vimak's fate

-Once they return, they will hear that Vimak Copperdog was thrown in jail again for breaking into the guard house to steal back an illegal axe the dragonborn took from him.
+At some point after they retrieve Val's axe, they will hear that Vimak Copperdog was thrown in jail again for breaking into the guard house to steal back an illegal axe the dragonborn took from him.
 He swears he's innocent, but the dragonborn don't seem to believe him.

 ### Living Expenses

 Remind everyone that they will need to pay living expenses while they stay in Nelsa.
 They arrived on the evening before Midsummer (14th).

+## TODO

+- List of Gaian and goliath names and surnames